-At April 30, 2022, the deferred tax assets of \$11.9 million were composed of temporary differences principally due to deferred compensation accruals and post retirement expenses.
+At April 30, 2023, the deferred tax assets of \$9.0 million were composed of temporary differences principally due to deferred compensation accruals and post retirement expenses.
 Management has not recorded a valuation allowance against its deferred tax assets as management believes it is more likely than not that they will be realized through future taxable earnings.

-At April 30, 2022, the deferred tax liability of \$13.0 million was composed of temporary differences principally due to the tax effect of non-depreciable goodwill.
+At April 30, 2023, the deferred tax liability of \$13.8 million was composed of temporary differences principally due to the tax effect of non-depreciable goodwill.

-The Company remains open to Federal, California, New York State, Louisiana, Texas, Massachusetts, and New Jersey examinations for the years ended October 31, 2018 and forward; the Company is open to New York City examinations from the year ended October 31, 2016 forward.
-The Company does not anticipate any settlements that would result in a material change to the statement of financial condition.
+The Company remains open to Federal, California, New York State, Louisiana, Texas, Massachusetts, and New Jersey examinations for the years ended October 31, 2019 and forward; the Company is open to New York City examinations from the year ended October 31, 2016 forward.
+The Company does not anticipate any settlements that would result in a material effect to the statement of financial position.